daavo03/node-tours-app/README.md

 # Access to the page

-You can access the deployed page via Login to test some of the features the app have with one of the following cases:
+You can access the deployed page via: https://tourappnatours.herokuapp.com/

+To login and test some of the features the app have, use one of the following cases:

 | Admin            |          |     | Users              |          |
 | ---------------- | -------- | --- | ------------------ | -------- |